 Due Dates: June 7, 2026 (Optional letter of intent) | June 19, 2026 (Full application, 11:59 p.m.
 ET)

-Summary: Supports projects to increase awareness, surveillance, and knowledge-sharing about Alpha-gal Syndrome (AGS) in the US through professional networks, education, and enhanced surveillance.
+Summary: Supports projects to improve awareness, surveillance, and care for Alpha-gal Syndrome (AGS) through professional networks, education, and enhanced public health surveillance in the U.S.

-This funding opportunity from the CDC's National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) aims to improve awareness and knowledge of Alpha-gal Syndrome (AGS), an emerging tick-borne allergy to mammalian meat and byproducts, in the United States.
-The cooperative agreement will support projects that form professional networks, develop educational materials, and conduct enhanced surveillance to address gaps in AGS awareness, diagnosis, and patient care.
-The program's three main strategies are:
+This funding opportunity from the CDC’s National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) aims to increase awareness and knowledge of Alpha-gal Syndrome (AGS), an emerging tick-borne allergy to mammalian meat and byproducts.
+AGS is not nationally notifiable and is underdiagnosed due to limited surveillance and low provider awareness.
+The program seeks to improve AGS surveillance, patient care, and public understanding by supporting the formation of professional networks, developing educational materials, and conducting active or enhanced surveillance activities.